 Seattle

 When flying into Seattle, travelers land at Seattle-Tacoma International Airport.
-Located 18.4 miles (29.6 km) from the Seattle cruise terminal, cruise passengers can access the port by Uber or Lyft for USD 40.00.
+Located 18.4 miles (29.6 km) from the port of Seattle, cruise passengers can access the port by Uber or Lyft for USD 40.00.
 Taxis charge more, and the price will vary depending on traffic.

 Alternatively, a cruise line transfer or independent shuttle costs between USD 27.00 – 30.00 per person, one way.